salmanlt/cypress-example-kitchensink/README.md

 If you want to learn more about the LambdaTest's features, setup, and usage, visit the [LambdaTest documentation](https://www.lambdatest.com/support/docs/).
 You can also find in-depth tutorials around test automation, mobile app testing, responsive testing, manual testing on [LambdaTest Blog](https://www.lambdatest.com/blog/) and [LambdaTest Learning Hub](https://www.lambdatest.com/learning-hub/).

 ## About LambdaTest
 ***
-[LambdaTest](https://www.lambdatest.com) is the leading test execution and orchestration platform.
+[LambdaTest](https://www.lambdatest.com) is a leading test execution and orchestration platform that is fast, reliable, scalable, and secure.
 It allows users to run both manual and automated testing of web and mobile apps across 3000+ different browsers, operating systems, and real device combinations.
-You can accelerate your test execution and achieve fast feedback on code changes.
-Over 500 enterprises and 1Million + users across 132+ countries rely on LambdaTest for their web testing needs.
+Using LambdaTest, businesses can ensure quicker developer feedback and hence achieve faster go to market.
+Over 500 enterprises and 1 Million + users across 130+ countries rely on LambdaTest for their testing needs.

 [<img height="70" src="https://user-images.githubusercontent.com/70570645/169649126-ed61f6de-49b5-4593-80cf-3391ca40d665.PNG">](https://accounts.lambdatest.com/register)